Two-day tournament begins Monday

-Koury has also been successful in recruiting, bringing in several players that have started as freshmen, including 2007 graduate Tyler Goulding, who ranks among the most successful golfers in Academy history, and 2010 graduate Tom Whitney, a participant in both the 2009 U.S. Publinks and U.S. Amateur.
+Koury has also been successful in recruiting, bringing in several players that have started as freshmen, including 2007 graduate Tyler Goulding, who ranks among the most successful golfers in Academy history, and 2010 graduate Tom Whitney, a participant in both the 2009 U.S. Publinks and U.S. Amateur Tournaments.
 Koury guided both Goulding and Whitney to all-conference honors, as well as invitations to the NCAA Regionals.
 Koury has also coached a pair of All-America Scholars in Whitney and 2005 graduate Scott Redmond.
-His golfers also hold seven of the 10 lowest individual tournament scores in school history.
+Meanwhile, his golfers hold 20 of the 25 lowest individual tournament scores in school history.
 He has mentored two Rhodes Scholar candidates, has had numerous players win post graduate scholarships.

 Koury is married to the former Jacki Thomas and has three children, David (12), Hannah (9) and Mary (6).